alnever/easy-reading/README.md

 ## Easy Reading Wordpress Widget Plugin ##

-**Easy reading** is a WopdPress pluging that provides a simple iconical widget for people having poor vision.
+**Easy reading** is a WopdPress plugin that provides a simple iconical widget for people having poor vision.

-This pluging was tested with WordPress 4.8.1-4.8.2.
+This plugin was tested with WordPress 4.8.1-4.8.2.

-The pluging doen't contain any text information, so the localisation of the plugin isn't required.
+The plugin doen't contain any text information, so the localisation of the plugin isn't required.

 ### Possibilities of the version 1.0.0 ###